SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Numerical Examples

 \subsubsection{Large Deformation of a 3D Cantilever Beam}

 We consider a three-dimensional cantilever beam subjected to a ramped, distributed surface traction to induce large deformation.
 The beam geometry (\autoref{fig:3dcatilevercolumngeo}) has length $L_0=0.1$~m, height $H_0=0.01$~m, and width $W_0=0.01$~m, and is clamped at $X_1=0$.
-The material is modeled using a compressible Neo-Hookean constitutive law with density $\rho_0=7800~\mathrm{kg/m^3}$, Young’s modulus $E=210$~GPa, and Poisson’s ratio $\nu=0.3$.
+The material is modeled using a compressible neo--Hookean constitutive law with density $\rho_0=7800~\mathrm{kg/m^3}$, Young’s modulus $E=210$~GPa, and Poisson's ratio $\nu=0.3$.
 The discretization uses a particle spacing of $\Delta x=1$~mm with $\mathrm{mapfac}=1$.
 A distributed surface traction with peak magnitude $F_{\max}=1.75\times10^{9}~\mathrm{N/m^2}$ is applied through a linear ramp over $T_{\max}=1$~s:

 The traction is prescribed using user-defined expressions, as shown in \autoref{fig:defstrucdefcantcolumn}.
 The complete XML input file is provided in \autoref{app:deformcolumn3d}.

 This example is included to demonstrate the application of force boundary conditions in \solidname via a ramped distributed surface traction.